froi/solr-cli/README.md

-# solr-cli
+# Solr-CLI

-A simple command interface to interact with Solr
+A simple command interface to interact with Solr written with Python 3 and Docopt.